 Resignation Letter

-A resignation letter is a formal letter which an employee writes to his manager if he wants to quit his job for any particular reason.
+A resignation letter is a formal letter that an employee writes to his manager if he wants to quit his job for any particular reason.
 Here is a format to write a resignation letter

 Name of the Sender